-Card Fraud: Schemes and Trends
+Card Fraud Trends

 - Chip replacement

-Rapid Growth of Mobile Banking
+Rapid Growth of Mobile Banking and NeoBanks

-Implementing an omnichannel payments strategy can be a game changer for your institution.
-Taking that one step further to apply the right fraud management tools across all deposit channels can reduce the risk of fraud losses.
-It is also essential to stay up-to-date on the latest fraud trends and news, so be sure to subscribe to this Fraud Fighters Blog to get the weekly updates.
-Boosting security, implementing fraud prevention solutions, and knowing the latest and greatest on payments fraud can help prevent fraud and scare away those pesky fraudsters in 2019.
+Implementing an omnichannel payments strategy can be a game-changer for institutions, and applying the right fraud management tools across all deposit channels can reduce the risk of fraud losses.
+It is essential to stay up-to-date on the latest fraud trends and news, and subscribing to a reliable source of information can help institutions prevent fraud and scare away those pesky fraudsters.